How do i grow cauliflower

-Keep your newly transplanted seedlings protected with row covers at night to prevent them from freezing too quickly.
-If the weather is too hot to begin with move your cauliflower container to a cool spot and clip the large leaves over the heads to prevent the sun from damaging them.
-Keep your cauliflower well watered to avoid bolting in the heat.
+Keep your newly transplanted seedlings protected with row covers at night if it is still early in the season to prevent them from cold weather damage.
+If the weather is too hot to begin with, plant your cauliflower in a cool spot and fold the large leaves over the heads to prevent the sun from damaging them.

 1 cup: Vitamin C (77%), Vitamin K (20%), Vitamin B6 (11%), Folate (14%), Potassium (9%), Manganese (8%)